galaxy-digital/axischain-explorer/README.md

-# AXIS Explorer
+# axischain explorer

-JavaScript and Vue based AXIS explorer.
+JavaScript and Vue based axischain explorer.

 We are using:
 * Node / NPM